module poorwsgi link | top

 def __init__(self, req: request.Request, keep_blank_values=0, strict_parsing=0) link | top

-Returns first variable value for key or default.
+Get first item from list for key or default.

 Returns list of variable values for key or empty list.